skagedal/blog.skagedal.tech/_posts/2023-01-01-writing-a-habit-tracker.md

 So – me and my wife agreed, inspired by my friend Linda, to set the goal of spending at least 30 minutes outside every day.
 This sounds, to me, like a very good habit to form.
 Fresh air and sunlight is really nice itself, but it could also be a way to sneak in some much-needed exercise.
 Staying physically active is something I absolutely know for sure makes me happier as a person, yet I struggle to maintain the habit.
 So let's try with this instead.

 Then the question inevitably arises: which app should I use on my phone to track this habit?
-If you're not tracking your wellness efforts digitally, and share your progress with your social network, does it even happen?
+If you're not tracking your wellness efforts digitally, sharing your progress with your social network, are you even doing anything?

-I am really ambivalent when it comes to "quantified self" style self-tracking.
+Honestly, I am a biy ambivalent when it comes to this "quantified self" style self-tracking.
 There's a part in me that enjoys the idea of seeing measurable results.
 Then there's a part that really just wants to scale down on all reliance on digital tools.
 Throw away my smart phone and get a Nokia 3310.

 But then there's the side of me who really enjoys programming, and starting up small projects every now and then.
-And this kind of small "productivity" tools are perfect to get an excuse to toy around with some technology, and get the feeling that you're "doing something".
+And this kind of small "productivity" tools are perfect as an excuse to toy around with some technology, and get the feeling that you're "doing something".

 So, here we go.
-I want to do this by writing a backend service in Java with Spring Boot using PostgreSQL, because that's some stuff I want to toy around with more.
+I want to do start this off by writing a backend service in Java with Spring Boot using PostgreSQL, because that's some stuff I want to toy around with more.
 And I'm going to sort of start backwards – with the deployment.
-Because it ain't no fun if you can't start using your stuff from almost day one.

-I'm gonna set it up on my Digital Ocean machine that also serves this blog.
-Let's install PostgreSQL.
+I'm gonna set things up on my Digital Ocean Ubuntu machine that also serves this blog.
+Let's begin with installing PostgreSQL.

 ## Installing PostgreSQL

+The way to complete a task like "installing PostgreSQL on my Ubuntu machine" is to google for "PostgreSQL ubuntu" and finding a nice Digital Ocean guide [like this one](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart).
+I'll basically just be repeating the steps from that guide here, sorry if it's a bit boring, but it also serves as a bit of documentation / record-keeping for myself, if for some reason I'll have to redo this.
+(And no, I'm not going to automate this.
+Not now.)

+So, here we go:

 ```shell
 $ sudo apt update
 $ sudo apt install postgresql postgresql-contrib
 ```

-And making sure the service is started using:
+And then I make sure the service is started using:

 ```shell
 $ sudo systemctl start postgresql.service
 ```

-I am following [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart), and also use the method described there to become the default `postgres` user and start a shell:
+I also use the method described in that guide to become the default `postgres` user and start a shell:

 ```shell
 $ sudo -i -u postgres